Never Just One Thing, Pt. XI: "Mr. Tambourine Man": A Tale of Comin' Down

 Okay, that said, let's return to Dylan.
 I'm not necessarily saying his state described in the song was psychedelic; it may have been a speed-fueled night that induced it, since there was a lot of that going around in those late-Beatnik days.
 Amphetamines certainly will make you feel jangled, so that "jingle-jangle morning," in my read, is the marriage of the tambourine sound with the feeling of the sun having risen while you're still a bit wired.
 And one notable thing about this state is exactly as Dylan describes when he observes both that "my weariness amazes" and "I'm not sleepy."

 This state isn't all fun and games; there often is a bit of dread, a sense of holding something at bay.
 You see, those high-spirited nights are always a bit unreal, with so many promises and grand plans and pledges of affection don't always stand up to the light of day.
 In other words, "I know that evenin’s empire has returned into sand / vanished from my hand."
 At this point, things can go either way.
-City spaces that make sense with all the people bustling can be weird and ominous when empty, like a painting by Hopper or de Chico.
+City spaces that make sense with all the people bustling can be weird and ominous when empty, like a painting by Hopper or de Chirico.
 But things are still wide open; the ecstatic is still in play.
 Thus the appeal to the intercession of the Tambourine Man.
 "I'm ready to go anywhere."
 "Cast your dancing spell my way / I promise to go under it."

 From here on out the song is a rapturous vision presented in pure poetry such that I'm still astounded it was played on the Top 40 radio in the days of my youth.
 Question: Did Dylan write the whole thing in one burst?
 Or did he compose the "coming down" part and then add the visionary part later, using lines which were just laying around somewhere?
 Either way, you don't get lines like those of "Mr. Tambourine Man one at a time.
 You get them in a flow state, however induced: